 If you are following the growing trend of baking your own cake or having a kind friend or relative do that for you, you may wish to use fresh flowers to finish it off.
-Even the wonkiest wedding cake can look charming when adorned with bundles of roses and gypsophila before being dusted with icing sugar, making the DIY option pretty popular with both the professional and the novice baker.
+Even the wonkiest wedding cake can look charming when adorned with bundles of roses and gypsophila.
+Icing sugar and flowers go a long way in making a cake look good, hence why the DIY option is so popular these days.

-Firstly, flowers from a florist are not edible as they were grown for aesthetics and most likely will have been treated with pesticides.
-This is wonderful for your bouquet and wedding flowers, but not particularly great for your stomach!
+Firstly, flowers from a florist are not edible.
+This is because they have grown for aesthetics and most likely will have been treated with pesticides.
+This is wonderful for your bouquet and wedding flowers, but not particularly great for your stomach.
 This does not mean that these flowers cannot be used on your cake (phew), it just means that you need to take a few precautions before you get scissor happy and channel your inner florist.

 Homegrown is usually far safer if you are not using blooms from a florist.
-Whilst edible varieties guarantee the flowers are not toxic, it is highly recommended that you take one of the precautions below anyway: cut flower stems will want to draw up water and moisture from any source possible, including your cake!
+Whilst edible varieties guarantee the flowers are not toxic, it is highly recommended that you take one of the precautions below.
+Cut flower stems will want to draw up water and moisture from any source possible, including your cake.
 As such, you should never push cut stems directly into a cake without following one of these three methods:

 Wired flower wraps:

-- Rinse your flowers in cold water and check between the petals for any bugs.
+Rinse your flowers in cold water and check between the petals for any bugs.

-- Starting with your foliage, start taping your stems to the band one at a time.
+Starting with your foliage, start taping your stems to the band one at a time.
 Build up until you have your desired fullness and look.

-- Wrap your flowers around the front of your cake, either around a tier or up the front of the cake to create a pretty wash of blooms.
+Wrap your flowers around the front of your cake, either around a tier or up the front of the cake to create a pretty wash of blooms.
 All of your stems will be sealed in by the florists tape, making this a super safe way to decorate your cake.

 Plastic Flower Picks:

-- Insert the thickest flower stem into the pick first.
+Insert the thickest flower stem into the pick first.
 If you are using multiple stems, secure them together with a little floristry tape before putting in the pick.

-- Gently push the flower filled pick into your cake.
+Gently push the flower-filled pick into your cake.
 Do not worry about the holes left by the picks: these are minimal and won’t be noticed once the cake is cut.
 This is the best method if you want a buoyant cake with plenty of flowers running down the front.

 Safety Seal Wax:

-- Safety Seal is a fabulous new product that makes your stems food safe.
+Safety Seal is a fabulous new product that makes your stems food safe.
 Give your flowers a rinse in cold water and check for any bugs before cutting the stems to the desired length.

-- Heat the tub of Safety Seal in your microwave according to the manufacturers instructions.
+Heat the tub of Safety Seal in your microwave according to the manufacturer’s instructions.
 Once melted, dip each stem one at a time and place on a piece of greaseproof paper to set.
 Each stem should be coated in a layer of creamy coloured wax and will dry within seconds.

-- Place your flowers on your cake or insert gently, ensuring that only the part of the stem coated in safety seal goes into the cake.
+Place your flowers on your cake or insert gently, ensuring that only the part of the stem coated in safety seal goes into the cake.
 Safety Seal can be bought online and is a great alternative to cake picks.